 legal and political anthropology

-Judith Beyer is a long-time editor at Allegra Lab, a widely read anthropological platform, a member of the International Advisory Board of the peer-reviewed journal Central Asian Survey, co-organizer of the European Association of Social Anthropology (EASA) network Anthropology of Law, Rights and Governance (LawNet), and an associate member of the European Network on Statelessness (ENS).
-She also serves as a country-of-origin expert for first-Tier and Upper Tribunals in the UK.
+Judith Beyer is currently member of the International Advisory Board of the peer-reviewed journal Central Asian Survey, an associate member of the European Network on Statelessness (ENS) and a country-of-origin expert in the UK, Germany and the Netherlands.

-She is co-partner of Die Bodenseher, an ethnographic research association based at Lake Constance and a Cartelisand of the New Lacanian School of Psychoanalysis (NLS) via the Lacanian Circle of Australia (LCA).
+She is co-partner of Die Bodenseher, an ethnographic research association based at Lake Constance and a Cartelisand of the Lacanian Circle of Australia (LCA).

 She is also a full professor of Social and Political Anthropology at the University of Konstanz.